 A Patient Journey for Testicular Health

-Incidence rates of testicular cancer have also been rising in recent decades, so it is increasingly important to be aware of the disease, to regularly self-examine for it, and to visit a doctor if you think you might have testicular cancer.
+Incidence rates of testicular cancer have also been rising in recent decades, so it is increasingly important to be aware of the disease, how to regularly self-examine and be ready to visit a doctor if you notice any changes to your testicles.

-talkhealth recommends a number of charities that can provide support for men suffering from testicular cancer – Orchid deals with all forms of male cancer; and the Men’s Health Forum deals with men’s health concerns more generally.
+talkhealth suggests a number of charities that can provide support for men suffering from testicular cancer – Orchid deals with all forms of male cancer; and the Men’s Health Forum deals with men’s health concerns more generally.

 You can also find support in our testicular problems forum.

 Sources used in writing this article are available on request.

 Last revised: 13 October 2016